(free pattern below)

 The result is a perfectly squishy and soft baby blanket.
 It feels like a puffy bathrobe.
 The only downside I found to working with this yarn was the ease in which it flowed through my fingers, it didn’t.
 It’s a slow yarn, I might say.
 I found that I was pulling more frequently to keep the tension just right.
 It sticks to itself if that makes any sense.
 I liked using a big plastic hook however, and the yarn did slide easily around it.

-I used an extended half double crochet (XHDC) for this blanket to get the height of a double crochet, and the security of a chain stitch for the yarn that is being carried through.
+I used an extended half double crochet (XHDC) for this crochet blue gingham blanket to get the height of a double crochet, and the security of a chain stitch for the yarn that is being carried through.

-Here is a Youtube clip illustrating the stitch:
+Here is a video clip illustrating the stitch: